pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

 While developing your application, you might generate numerous migrations.
 Instead of applying every single migration on every fresh install, you can also configure the installer to mark a given version as migrated without actually executing the migration classes.
 This gives you the advantage to define the whole schema in the same migration and to have a complete overview what has to be installed.
-You just need to make sure to apply the same changes instances which are updates.
+You just need to make sure to apply the same changes to instances which are updates.
 To mark a specific version, implement the `getMigrationVersion()` method.
 This version and all lower versions will be marked as migrated and won't be executed on an update.